 Innovation continues through booms and busts.
 This book provides an essential guide for policy makers and economists who need to understand how information technology is transforming the economy and how it will create value in the coming decade.

-Erik Brynjolfsson is Schussel Family Professor at MIT’s Sloan School of Management and Director of the MIT Center for Digital Business.
-He is the coeditor of Understanding the Digital Economy: Data, Tools, and Research (MIT Press).
+Erik Brynjolfsson, Schussel Family Professor at MIT’s Sloan School of Management and Director of the MIT Center for Digital Business, is the coeditor of Understanding the Digital Economy: Data, Tools, and Research (MIT Press).

-Chris Anderson, Editor in Chief, Wired, author of Free: The Future of a Radical Price
+—Chris Anderson, Editor in Chief, Wired Magazine, author of Free: The Future of a Radical Price